 As we were waiting, Paul saw a National Park Service vehicle pull into the parking lot and jokingly said “Oh no, who’s in trouble?”
 As a Park Ranger walked up the line toward us, Diane asked him “Are you here to open the kiosk early?”
 He said “no…” and at that exact same moment, I looked at his name badge, saw that it read Jack Hoeflich and exclaimed “Oh my God!
 You were my rescuer!!!
 I’m Gina Bartiromo!”
 He said “That’s why I am here.”
 I was elated – overtaken with gratitude and joy.
 I reached out to hug him, told him how honored I am to meet him and that I cannot thank him enough for rescuing me.

-A few days before, I spoke with John Dill, the head of Search and Rescue (SAR), who said he wasn’t sure if anyone would be available since the team was in their training month.
+A few days before, I spoke with John Dill, (Search and Rescue Head Office), who said he wasn’t sure if anyone would be available since the team was in their training month.
 But Rick was on it.
 Unbeknownst to me, Rick had messaged Jack letting him know of our plans and Jack knew where to find us just after sunrise on that bright, early morning.

 We all started talking and Jack shared some of his experience.
 When he spoke of me being below the helicopter in the “litter,” he explained that the litter is the gurney and told us about the inflatable body splint that envelopes the person in the litter to keep them stationary.
 I mentioned that I tell people “Jack and I were suspended 10ft below the helicopter”.
 I quickly learned that that is not even possible!
 He explained they usually have the litter 200ft below, and maybe 150ft max, but my rescue required us to be 100ft below the helicopter due to the visibility limitations.
 The turbulence of the rotor could have violently spun us at that short of a distance from the helicopter but the expertise of the pilot, Tim Lyons along with the spotter, Jeff Pirog made it a successful lift.